 And a local regulatory exam paper, PLUS one technical module

 Or two technical modules.

-The technical modules you can select from (determined by your role), are:
+The technical modules offered by the EIMF are:

 How much work is required?